zh2395/KPC/README.md

 ```

 ## Usage of the functions
+Here we briefly introduce the functions in this package.
+See the documentation for more details.

 `KPCgraph` implements the KPC estimator based on geometric graphs.
 The inputs are `Y`, `X`, `Z`: matrices of n rows; `k`: a function of class kernel.
 It can be the kernel implemented in `kernlab` e.g. `rbfdot(sigma = 1)`, `vanilladot()`;